zkemail/zk-email-sdk-js/README.md

 Before you can run the tests, you must have the conductor running.

+NOTE: Not all tests are currently working, due to changes to the interfaces and the backend.

 Then you can run `bun test`.

 ### Directly start downloads